aimanhaziqmy/React-GAS-Starter/README.md

 # React-GAS-Starter
-React and Google Apps Script Starter with Parcel and React Router Dom.
-Can be directly use.
+React and Google Apps Script minimal Setup with Parcel and React Router Dom. npm-install and use it directly.